Astroturfing: Politics

 In 2018, a website called "Jexodus" claiming to be by "proud Jewish Millennials tired of living in bondage to leftist politics" was set up by Jeff Ballabon, a Republican operative in his mid-50s.
 The website was denounced as "likely a clumsy astroturf effort rather than an actual grassroots movement".
 The website was registered November 5, 2018, before the congressional election, and before those representatives accused of antisemitism had even been voted in.
 This website was later cited by Donald Trump as though it were an authentic movement.

+As of 2025, Jexodus was rebranded as “The Exodus Movement” and is no longer active.

+While not an astroturfing movement itself as its ties to Turning Point USA are clearly advertised, Jexodus was inspired by the Blexit Movement, led by conservative commentator Candace Owens.
+Blexit, sharing similarities with The Exodus Movement intends to lead African Americans out of the Democratic Party coalition, claiming that the democratic party maintains a “victim mentality” among its African American base.

+Despite its clear ties to right-wing figures, some argue that Blexit's ties to right-wing donors such as Darwin Deason, a Texan billionaire and businessman, William Dunn, and Thomas W. Smith, who have donated hundreds of thousands of dollars to the organization. especially leading up to the 2020 United States Presidential Election, qualifies Blexit as an astroturfed movement, because of its appearance as a grassroots organization dedicated to changing voting patterns among the African American demographic, a goal that, despite its large amount of funding, it has failed to achieve.

+WalkAway was also found to have ties to the Russian government during the Robert Mueller Election Interference Trial, the hashtag was tweeted in large amounts in the months leading to the 2018 Midterm Elections.

+Both movements are part of the larger WalkAway movement, although Blexit was folded into the larger Turning Point USA, a 501(c) non-profit that shares the same goals of shifting voting patterns of specified demographic groups towards the right wing, yet focusing most of its outreach on Gen Z as opposed to a specific racial demographic.

-In January 2021, a team led by Mohsen Mosleh conducted a politically oriented astroturfing campaign on Twitter, using "a set of human-looking bot accounts"; each bot would search for users posting links the researchers considered to be fake news, and "tweet a public reply message to the user’s tweet that contained the link to the false story".
+In January 2021, a team led by Mohsen Mosleh conducted a politically oriented astroturfing campaign on Twitter, using "a set of human-looking bot accounts"; each bot would search for users posting links the researchers considered to be fake news, and "tweet a public reply message to the user's tweet that contained the link to the false story".
 1,586 spam replies were made over the course of fourteen days, until Twitter detected and suspended all of the bot accounts.